oauth-xx/version_gem/CONTRIBUTING.md

 BUNDLE_GEMFILE=Appraisal.root.gemfile bundle exec appraisal update
 ```

+When adding an appraisal to CI check the [runner tool cache][🏃‍♂️runner-tool-cache] to see which runner to use.

 ## The Reek List

 Take a look at the `reek` list which is the file called `REEK` and find something to improve.